nyu-mll/jiant/README.md

 To use the ON-LSTM sentence encoder from [Ordered Neurons: Integrating Tree Structures into Recurrent Neural Networks](https://arxiv.org/abs/1810.09536), set ``sent_enc = onlstm``.
 To re-run experiments from the paper on WSJ Language Modeling, use the configuration file [config/onlstm.conf](config/onlstm.conf).
 Specific ON-LSTM modules use code from the [Github](https://github.com/yikangshen/Ordered-Neurons) implementation of the paper.

 To use the PRPN sentence encoder from [***Neural language modeling by jointly learning syntax and lexicon***](https://arxiv.org/abs/1711.02013), set ``sent_enc=prpn``.
 To re-run experiments from the paper on WSJ Language Modeling, use the configuration file [config/prpn.conf](config/prpn.conf).
 Specific PRPN modules use code from the [Github](https://github.com/yikangshen/PRPN) implementation of the paper.

+## Currently Supported Task Types

+We currently support the following:

+	* Single sentence classification tasks
+	* Pair sentence classification tasks
+	* Regression tasks
+	* Tagging tasks
+	* Span classification Tasks - to run these, we currently require an extra preprocessing step, which consists of preprocessing the data to get BERT tokenized span indices.
+	  SpanTasks expects the files to be in json format and be named as {file_name}.retokenized.{tokenizer_name}.
+	* seq2seq tasks are partially supported.

 ### Transformers

 We also include an experimental option to use a shared [Transformer](https://arxiv.org/abs/1706.03762) in place of the shared BiLSTM by setting ``sent_enc = transformer``.
 When using a Transformer, we use the [Noam learning rate scheduler](https://github.com/allenai/allennlp/blob/master/allennlp/training/learning_rate_schedulers.py#L84), as that seems important to training the Transformer thoroughly.

 We also support using pretrained Transformer language models.
-To use the OpenAI transformer model, set `openai_transformer = 1`.
+To use the OpenAI transformer model, set `openai_transformer = 1`, download the [model](https://github.com/openai/finetune-transformer-lm) folder that contains pre-trained models, and place it under `src/openai_transformer_lm/pytorch_huggingface/`.
 To use [BERT](https://arxiv.org/abs/1810.04805) architecture, set ``bert_model_name`` to one of the models listed [here](https://github.com/huggingface/pytorch-pretrained-BERT#loading-google-ai-or-openai-pre-trained-weigths-or-pytorch-dump), e.g. ``bert-base-cased``.
 You should also set ``tokenizer`` to be the BERT model used in order to ensure you are using the same tokenization and vocabulary.

 When using BERT, we follow the procedures set out in the original work as closely as possible: For pair sentence tasks, we concatenate the sentences with a sepcial `[SEP]` token.
 Rather than max-pooling, we take the first representation of the sequence (corresponding to the special `[CLS]` token) as the representation of the entire sequence.